Equicord/Equidocs/docs/plugins.md

 Equicord supports any plugin to be built into your Discord (including 3rd-party plugins from Vencord).
 To install a user plugin, follow these steps:

+### ⚠️ IMPORTANT

-### To install custom userplugins, Equicord needs to be built from source.
+To install userplugins, Equicord needs to be built from source.
 See [here](https://docs.equicord.org/building-from-source) for more info.

 ### 1. ⏬ Download the Plugin